Jump to main content

 • Configure an Underlay Port Failover Group

-Seamless Bypass allows you to separate traffic (split tunnel) going through your Airwall Gateway, where you selectively encrypt and tunnel some traffic, while allowing other traffic to pass through the Airwall Gateway unchanged.
+With local bypass you can separate traffic (split tunnel) going through your Airwall Gateway, where you selectively encrypt and tunnel some traffic, while allowing other traffic to pass through the Airwall Gateway unchanged.
 This ability also allows protected devices to securely communicate with devices or network locations that are not protected by Airwall Edge Services.

 • Enable DNS lookup for bypass destinations